 Lulu and KDP fulfill all your sales, so you don't need to be involved with order taking and distribution.

 Important Steps Before Publishing

 Many times I discover that I don't catch my own errors.
-That seems to be a common problem for many of us because our brain already knows what it meant, so it "sees" the words as they were meant instead of what's on the page.
-So have a friend or two proofread for you.
+That seems to be a common problem for many writers.
+Our brain "sees" the words as we meant them instead of what's typed on the page.
+So have a friend proofread for you.

-I actually paid for a few printed copies at first to hand out to good friends so they could proofread an actual paperback copy for me.
+I bought for a few printed copies at first to hand out to good friends so they could proofread an actual paperback copy for me.
 I recommend you do the same.
-They even made notes in them that turned out to be very useful feedback.
+They even made notes in them that turned out to be useful feedback.

 There is a big difference between publishing articles online and publishing a printed book.
-You can make changes and even add text when you publish on sites such as on HubPages.
-But obviously you can't do that with a book.
-So you've got to put more effort into getting it right before you pull the trigger by clicking the "publish" button.
+You can make changes and even add new content when you publish online.
+But obviously, you can't do that with a book.
+So you've got to put effort into getting it right before you click the "publish" button.

 You can make changes and upload a new file.
 Then order another sample and review it again.
-I've done that several times, over and over, uploading changes each time.
-Trust me, it's worth it.
+I've done that several times, over and over, uploading modifications each time.
+Trust me.
+It's worth it.
 Because once you finalize it and publish your book, you can't make changes anymore.

 © 2011 Glenn Stok

 Luis G Asuncion from City of San Jose Del Monte, Bulacan, Philippines on November 16, 2019:

 Thanks for sharing Glen.
 I am trying to analyze if I can those instructions.